aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 Insert this data into your provisioned table by executing the following command in the root of your project directory.
 This command assumes you have a default region set in your profile or environment variables.

-`aws dynamodb batch-write-item --request-items file://users.json --region us-east-2 `
+`aws dynamodb batch-write-item --request-items file://users.json --region <region> `

 In practice, this process will be automated through the invite and sign-up system.
 After a device owner claims a device, they can invite a person to join their home or application and choose the role at invitation.
 So, when a new user clicks